SinyZXJ/COMPASS/README.md

-# STAMP - Spatio-Temporal Attention network for Monitoring Persistently
+# COMPASS

+### Xingjian Zhang, Yizhuo Wang, Guillaume Sartoretti

-This repository hosts the code for paper [Spatio-Temporal Attention Network for Persistent Monitoring of Multiple Mobile Targets](https://arxiv.org/abs/2303.06350), accepted for presentation at IROS 2023.
+This repository hosts the code for paper COMPASS https://arxiv.org/abs/2507.16306, which was accepted by MRS 2025.

-## Run
+## Training Tips

+If you are using NSCC of Singapore to train, you could use the following commands to ease your experience.

 qsub train_nscc.pbs
 export PBS_JOBID=*
 qstat -f